KyleAMathews/typefaces/packages/saira-stencil-one/README.md

 same functionality as Typefaces but with automated releases & richer support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json and code files any instances of "typeface-saira-stencil-one" with "fontsource-saira-stencil-one"
+>To start using Fontsource, replace in your package.json any instances of "typeface-saira-stencil-one" with "fontsource-saira-stencil-one"
+>
+> Then change imports from "import 'typeface-saira-stencil-one'" to "import 'fontsource-saira-stencil-one/latin.css'"
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.